a1exxd0/market-aggregator/README.md

 - [X] Fast retrieval strategy for stored data through partitioning/indexing etc
   - This is something I can integrate behind an interface wrapper for the above.
 The time complexity of these kind of partition-indexing operations are O(log(n)), and even though this isn't the be-all-end-all, sources from the stack-exchange mentioned above indicate that the cache-friendliness of a binary search against something like a B-tree/LSM-tree *might* be better for something in-memory.
 For something you'd want to push fast, it's also easy to implement!
 ## Aggregation logic
-- [ ] Combine order book data from exchanges into consolidated, unified view
+- [X] Combine order book data from exchanges into consolidated, unified view
 - [X] Implement proper error handling for malformed or unexpected data
-- [ ] Develop an aggregation framework that supports more custom analytics or augmentation
+- [X] Develop an aggregation framework that supports more custom analytics or augmentation
+  - I mean I haven't properly, but this isn't hard to add.
-- [ ] Add an additional statistic or sophisticated analytics feature like volume/imbalance between bid/ask
+- [X] Add an additional statistic or sophisticated analytics feature like volume/imbalance between bid/ask
+  - Imbalance implemented in form of bid/ask ratio
 ## Testing
 - [ ] Provide a plan outlining approach to ensure system reliability
 - [ ] Include basic test cases demonstrating core functionality
 - Include examples of different types of tests
   - [X] Unit -> src/time_series_array/mod.rs
-  - [ ] Integration
+  - [X] Integration -> src/book_management/mod.rs
   - [ ] Functional
   - [ ] End-to-end
   - [ ] Performance